jcoliz/PlaidQuickstartBlazor/README.md

 In Development or Production, use real-life credentials.

-## Current status

-The quickstart is functionally complete.
-There still cleanups and improvements to be done.
-And tests to write!
-Check out the [TODO List](/docs/TODO.md) for more details.

 ## Code of conduct

 We as members, contributors, and leaders pledge to make participation in our